snacsnoc/snacklinux/README.md

 :whale: (in-progress) Docker support

+Visit [snacklinux.geekness.eu](snacklinux.geekness.eu) for downloads, wiki and more information about SnackLinux.

 The philosophy is to create a completely hackable Linux system, controllable by makefiles.
 The system installs to a local directory, anything in there is included in the final build.
 Imagine [Linux From Scratch](https://www.linuxfromscratch.org/) but with a lot less features.